 How to Register for Classes?
 SSC has a Registration window with multiple options to select.
 Start with "Look Up Classes" to view course offerings and proceed from there.

 New Self Service Carolina Tutorial Videos:

 - o Overview of the Student Tab

-- o Overview of the Student Profile
+- Overview of the Student Profile

-- Searching & Registering for Individual Courses

-- How to Browse Classes
+- o How to Browse Classes

 - How to Search for Part-Term Courses

-- Viewing Registration Status & Holds

-- How to View Your Unofficial Transcript

 Additional Registration Details